Harry Styles’ “Watermelon Sugar —” raspy and low can be sugar high too

 Sometimes, having a great chord progression or production can enslave a songwriter.

 So, although songwriting combos are a cliché for a reason (like pop music+high notes, straight up recipe for catchiness,) it’s also worth praising when someone goes a slightly different way, creating amazing pieces such as Harry Styles’ “Watermelon Sugar.”

 Even though “Watermelon Sugar” has almost all the standard components of a successful pop song — instrumentals made to dance to, catchy chord progression, and lots of repetition, — its melody and vocals are actually quite different from what you’d expect from a Motown-esque song like this.

-I don’t know how this song was created, but, reverse engineering it for the sake of songwriting analysis’, if I was to assume melody and lyrics came last, I’d be the most impressed by the songwriters’ (among whomst Styles is included) decision of keeping the melody quite simple, even a bit serious.
+I don’t know how this song was created, but, reverse-engineering it for the sake of songwriting analysis’, if I was to assume melody and lyrics came last, I’d be the most impressed by the songwriters’ (among whomst Styles is included) decision to keep the melody quite simple, even a bit serious.

 The safe route to write a topline for a funky production such as “Watermelon sugar” would be to have a swagged out melody, with just the same groove as the instrumentals, and with lots of high notes.

 But instead, the melody here is constructed mostly in a way that sounds more like jazz than any other post-form of black music.

 The focus of “Watermelon Sugar” is on Styles’ raspy voice — his D3 note in the line “And it sounds just like a song” is really beautiful — and the feelings of surrendering to a sticky & sweet type of love.

 Such feelings are transmitted through the use of longer notes, a strong feature of the melody, as in the last words pronounced in the lines “Breathe me in / Breathe me out,” “I don’t know if I could ever go without.”